monadicsystems/monadicsystems.github.io/post1.md

 ## Template Fragments with Lucid

 Let's apply what we learned to the template fragments pattern.
-I'm going to use the [example used in the original essay](https://htmx.org/essays/template-fragments/) so we can compare and contrast.
+I'm going to use the [example used in the original essay](https://htmx.org/essays/template-fragments/) so we can compare and contrast between the two approaches that these templating libraries take.

-First, let's translate the first Chill template used in the essay into lucid
+First, let's translate the first chill template used in the essay into lucid

 ```haskell
 data Contact = Contact